arnold-c/OutbreakDetection/manuscript/manuscript.typ

 For each time series of test positive cases, we calculate the percentage of alerts that are "correct", defined as any overlap of 1 or more days between the outbreak and alert periods (@fig-outbreak-schematic\c).
 This is analogous to the PPV of the alert system and will be referred to as such for the rest of the manuscript.
 It is possible to have multiple alerts within a single outbreak if the 7-day moving average of test positive cases drops below, and then re-crosses, the threshold, T, and we count each as correct.
+Each alert can only be correctly associated with a single outbreak i.e., if an alert is triggered near the end of one outbreak and is sustained until after the start of the subsequent outbreak (because there are many false test positives), only the first outbreak would be considered detected.
 For all outbreaks in the measles time series, we calculate the percentage that contain at least 1 alert within the outbreak’s start and end dates (@fig-outbreak-schematic\c).
 We refer to this as the sensitivity of the alert system.
 We also calculate the detection delay as the time from the start of an outbreak to the start of its first alert.